Sohoxic/BYOB/README.md

 # 🕹️ BYOB (Bring Your Own Board) 🕹️

-#### This repository contains the IOT🔌 project  for the competition BYOB.
+#### This repository contains the IOT🔌 project  for the competition BYOB in which we secured 2nd place.
 In this project we made use of the microcontroller Generic ESP8266 Nodemcu.
-Our project was to built a electric powered vehicle 🚌 that follows a given path and stops where-ever the humidity is the highest.
+Our project was to built a electric powered vehicle 🚌 that follows a given path and stops where-ever humidity is the highest.

 ## 🎛️ Components Required 🎚️:
 - Generic ESP8266 Nodemcu